Program

 Travel and accommodation

 The supported participants will be staying at Crowne Plaza Phoenix Airport which is a 15 minute ride via Valley Metro Rail plus a 10 minute walk from the conference venue.
-The station closest to the hotel is 44 St/Washington and the one closest University Dr/Rural Rd to the venue.
+The station closest to the hotel is 44 St/Washington and the one closest to the venue is University Dr/Rural Rd.
 If you are not being supported, please make your own hotel reservation.

 Tempe is served by the Phoenix Sky Harbor International Airport (PHX) and Mesa Gateway Airport (AZA).